brycie-boy/The_Cosmos/People have a tendency to become territorial over there ideologies and belief systems.md

 ## People have a tendency to become territorial over there ideologies and belief systems  #

 Human beings seem to be very unique primates, but primates nontheless.
-Specifically, the usual primate program of territory and property can be seen mirrored in any human community in the plethora of "NO TRESPASSING" signs. [[We ordinarily percieve reality through subjective biases shaped by our craving and attachments]] and due to humans unique capacity to learn neurosemantic systems, it becomes possible for them to "own" these symbolic territories as they would physical territory.
+Specifically, the usual primate program of territory and property can be seen mirrored in any human community in the plethora of "NO TRESPASSING" signs. [[We ordinarily percieve reality through subjective biases shaped by our craving and attachments]] and due to humans unique capacity to learn neurosemantic systems, it becomes possible for them to "own" these comforting symbolic territories just as they would physical territory.
 Human beings battle over not only physical territory but also of these "mental" or neurosemantic territories.

 [[Clinging to our personal beliefs gives rise to conflict and disputes]]